ptrxwsmitt/docker-guide/README.md

 docker-guides
 =============

-This repository contains som step-by-step instructions for preparing and deploying certain docker containers.
+This repository contains some step-by-step instructions for preparing and deploying certain docker containers.